odkr/properset.lua/README.md

 with intersections of sets.
 This makes the interface counter-intuitive and the resulting code hard to understand.

-`properset` also aims to provide basic set arithmetics and to have a sane interface.
+By contrast, `properset` also aims to provide basic set arithmetics and to have a sane interface.

 Documentation